Kare Adenegan: Athletics career

+At the 2019 World Para Athletics Championships she won a silver medal in both the 100 and 800 metres.

 In June 2021 she was among the first dozen athletes chosen to represent the UK at the postponed 2020 Paralympics in Tokyo, where she won silver medals in the 100 metres and 800 metre competitions.

+At the 2022 Commonwealth Games she won a silver medal in the T34 100m.

+At the 2023 World Para Athletics Championships she won a silver medal in both the 100m and 800m.

+Kare was selected to compete at the 2024 Summer Paralympics.
+There she won a silver medal in both the 100 and 800 metres, behind teammate Hannah Cockroft.

+At the 2025 World Para Athletics Championships in New Delhi, Adenegan claimed three silver medals in the T34 classification, finishing second to Hannah Cockroft in the 100 m, 400 m and 800 m events.

 Personal life

 Adenegan is a Christian.
 She is a member of the Christians in Sport organisation.